heyredhat/stars/README.md

 Is the great chain, that draws all to agree,
 And drawn supports, upheld by God, or thee?
 -- Epistle on Man, Alexander Pope

-"Divining Arts, and Stars foreknowing Fate,
-Varying the divers Turns of Humane State,
-(The Works of Heav'ns high Reason) We bring down
-In Verse, from Heaven; and first move Helicon,
-And it's Green Groves, with unacquainted Rimes, Offering strange Rites, not known to former Times."
--- The Sphere of Marcus Manilius, translated by Edward Sherburne, Esquire